hyrmn/ThousandDollarIdeas/README.md

  - **AintMySite**

   Many moons ago, I was bored in a training class on some product and wrote a little website where the front page was editable by anyone.
 I saved the last x (10 I think) versions of the site and thumbprinted the uploader's IP address.
 It actually got some traffic but I let it all die on the vine.
 It'd be fun to resurrect it in some form.

+ - ** Bowel movement log **

+  Keep regular tabs on if you're regular.
+Could even build in predictive capability.
+Mood tracking.

+ - ** RateMyPorkChop **

+  Because you absolutely need to know when and where you had a good pork chop.
+Should be able to search by location and also rating.

+ - ** Bad idea Markov chain generator **

+ Using this readme, among others, create a Markov chain generator to come up with bad ideas.
+Incorporate a twitter bot.
+Flag for follow-up random ideas that were starred.
+Even a Markov agent might have a good idea given the awesome source material here.